phpDocumentor/phpDocumentor/docs/manual/for-template-builders/building-your-own-branding-using-templates.rst

 2. Start with copying the js folder from /data.
 This folder contains a jQuery library that is ready to use.
    Similarly, consider copying the image folder from /data.
-This folder contains some clipart used throughout the DocBlox templates.
+This folder contains some clipart used throughout the phpDocumentor templates.

-3. If you want your template to support the --sourcecode argument of DocBlox then you need to include the Sourcecode writer.
+3. If you want your template to support the --sourcecode argument of phpDocumentor then you need to include the Sourcecode writer.

 Building a template